symfony-cmf/symfony-cmf-docs/bundles/seo/introduction.rst

             ),
         );

+.. _bundles-seo-title-description-emplate:

 Defining a Title and Description Template
 -----------------------------------------

 Most of the times, the title of a site has a static and a dynamic part.
 For instance, "The title of the Page - Symfony".
 Here, "- Symfony" is static and "The title of the Page" will be replaced by the current title.
-It is of course not nice if you had to add this static part to all your titles in documents.
+It would not be nice if you had to add this static part to all your titles in documents.

-That's why the CmfSeoBundle provides defining a title and description template.
+The CmfSeoBundle allows you to define a title and description template for this reason.
 When using these settings, there are 2 placeholders available:
 ``%content_title%`` and ``%content_description%``.
 These will be replaced with the title extracted from the content object and the description extracted from the content object.

 .. caution::

-    The default title and description set by the SonataSeoBundle do override this template.
+    The title and description template is only used when the title is not set on the content object or when the content object is not available, otherwise it'll use the default set by the SonataSeoBundle.
 You should make sure that the defaults also follow the template.

 For instance, to configure the titles of the symfony.com pages, you would do: